 Cell phones are provided to certain Town employees for business purposes only.
 Cell phones should not be used if lower cost alternatives are available.
-Accordingly, they should not be used in the office or for lengthy conference calls.
 The Town may require reimbursement for personal use of the Town's cell phone.

-Employees are not permitted to use personal cell phones during work time except in the case of an emergency.
+Employees are not permitted to use personal cell phones during work time except in case of an emergency.
 Employees are free to use personal cell phones during their break time or other non-working time.

-Cell phones may not be used for Town business while driving a vehicle.
-If you must use a cell phone for Town business while the driving a vehicle, come to a complete stop before doing so.
+Cell phones should not be used for Town business while driving a vehicle.
+If you must use a cell phone for Town business while driving a vehicle, come to a complete stop before doing so or use a hands-free device in accordance with local state laws.